 In addition, the curriculum helps you get into graduate programs in the ecological, environmental health (health physics, microbiology, occupational health) and environmental sciences.

-You are assigned advisors within the program and are encouraged to work closely with your advisor to discuss career expectations, choose major electives, plan internships and develop an entire academic program.
+You are assigned advisors within the program and are encouraged to work closely with your advisor to discuss career expectations, choose major electives, plan internships to strengthen career preparation, and develop an entire academic program.
 You must maintain an overall 2.0 G.P.A. in the major and support courses.